Aayush518/LoneWolfData/README.md

 1. **Explore Datasets**: Browse through the directories to discover datasets that interest you.
 2. **Download Data**: Simply download the datasets you need and start using them in your projects.
-3. **Contribute**: If you have datasets to share or want to improve existing ones, feel free to contribute!
-Check our [contribution guidelines](CONTRIBUTING.md) for more information.

-## Contributors

-This repository is made possible by the contributions of individuals like you.
-Thank you to all our contributors for helping us build a valuable resource for the community!

 ## License